 Tips to formulate a budget when you are jobless

 Budgeting after job loss is difficult but important.
 If designed correctly, budgeting can help you get rid of the stress of your financial life.
 If you have adequate funds in your pocket, you would not have to be concerned about how to pay off your bills.
 With a proper budget in place, you have answers to these questions.
 Even when you don’t have a steady income, a budget can help you to manage living costs properly.
 A budget can help you pinpoint where to cut back your expenses.
-And, it also helps to manage your monthly bills.
+It also helps you to manage your monthly bills.

 List down all your income.
 When you are jobless, your income is your existing savings.
-In this step, you need to list down all your expenses including your monthly bills like rent, mortgage payment, property taxes, electricity bills, medical costs and all other expenses that you incur on a regular basis.
+In this step, you need to list down all your expenses including your monthly bills like rent, mortgage payment, property taxes, electricity bills, medical costs, and all other expenses that you incur on a regular basis.
 If the allocated amount for your monthly budget is negative, you need to think of ways to reduce your expenses.

 In this way, by keeping a proper and realistic budget in place, you can manage your finances being a jobless person.